Hx-Ying18/CDPS_PFinal/README.md

 ## Installation

-In teh project: install click and activate the venv; the command will work on the directory pfinal/.
+After cloning, in the project: install click, activate the venv and download the vnx files.

 ```bash
 python3 installClick.py